Analysis: With the exercises in Taiwan, Xi tries to save the Pelosi crisis - ExBulletin

 DELICATE TIMING

-The episode comes at a sensitive time for Xi, China’s most powerful leader since Mao Zedong.
+The episode comes at a sensitive time for Mr. Xi, China’s most powerful leader since Mao Zedong.

 Mao founded the People’s Republic of China by winning a civil war in 1949, sending the Nationalist Kuomintang government to retreat to Taiwan, which has since become self-governing.